Publications

 Prayer List

-This week, please join us in praying for the congregations, schools, commissioned ministers, and pastors of Circuit 6, the Minneapolis Metro Circuit (Circuit Visitor: Rev. William Hugo).
+This week, please join us in praying for the congregations, schools, commissioned ministers, and pastors of Circuit 10, the South Carver County Circuit (Circuit Visitor: Rev. Toby Schmidt).

 Lutheran Witness Supplement